 As previously disclosed, on March 24, 2020, we received a notification letter from Nasdaq stating that we failed to comply with the closing bid price requirement of Nasdaq Rule 5550(a) ("Rule 5550(a)").
 If our closing bid price is less than \$1 per share for 30 consecutive business days, we will be deficient with Rule 5550(a).
 On May 11, 2020, we received a notice from Nasdaq stating that we have regained compliance with Rule 5550(a) since our share price was above \$1 for 10 consecutive business days and that the matter is now closed.
-Our closing share price as of February 16, 2021 was \$5.20 If we become non-compliant with Rule 5550(a) in the future (absent any relief, such as the temporary relief imposed by Nasdaq during the ongoing COVID-19 pandemic) and we fail to regain compliance with Rule 5550(a) during the rule's applicable cure period, Nasdaq will notify us that our ordinary shares are subject to delisting.
+Our closing share price as of February 23, 2022 was \$1.05.
+If we become non-compliant with Rule 5550(a) or any other Nasdaq continued listing requirement in the future and we fail to regain compliance during the applicable cure period, Nasdaq will notify us that our ordinary shares are subject to delisting.
 In the case of non-compliance, there can be no assurance that we will be able to regain compliance with the applicable rules.